fapolicyd - Man Page

 --debug

-leave the daemon in the foreground for debugging.
-Event information is written to stderr so that policy decisions can be observed.
+Run the daemon in the foreground and write event information to stderr so policy decisions can be observed.

 --debug-deny